About Us

 Barbara Morgan

-www.cominghome.org.uk
+Website – www.cominghome.org.uk

 Johanne Webb

-Johanne WebbLike many of the holding group for this camp, Johanne came to this work through Earthsong.
-After many years of not quite making it in the door of the yurt to attend Barbara’s workshops, she finally managed it 4 years ago, and was hooked straight away.
-She has never found work that speaks so deeply to her, and that feels strong enough to hold and allow expression of the full range of human emotion.
-Johanne became interested in the work on her journey to uncovering the roots of physical and mental illness within her family of origin, and is passionate about the transformative potential for this work in healing those personal and familial diseases.
-Having worked in theatre for many years, in Ireland and the UK, she found herself working with theatre for development in Kenya, and came back not just with a beautiful baby boy, but with a sense of the need for ritual, community and belonging within our communities.
-She is very drawn to the ritualistic side of Systemic constellations, as well as the potential for transformation within organisational structures using this work.
-Words can’t express how excited and honoured she feels to be part of this camp on our native land.
+Like many of the holding group for this camp, I came to this work through Earthsong.
+I was absolutely hooked after my first experience of the work, I had never found work that speaks so deeply to me and that feels strong enough to hold and allow expression of the full range of human emotion.
+I became interested in the work on my journey to uncovering the roots of physical and mental illness within my family of origin, and I’m passionate about the transformative potential for this work in healing those personal and familial diseases.
+Having worked in theatre for many years, in Ireland and the UK, I found myself working with theatre for development in Kenya, and came back not just with a beautiful baby boy, but with a sense of the need for ritual, community and belonging within our communities .I’m very grateful to the Zulu for showing Bert Hellinger the power of looking at everything systemically.
+I’m very drawn to the ritualistic side of Systemic constellations, as well as the potential for transformation within organisational structures using this work.
+Words can’t express how excited and honoured I feel to be part of this camp on our native land

 www.jwcreativeconsultants.com